Photography is Not a Crime

 Wheeler-Knight House

 On March 29, 1839, Jonathan Knight purchased 173 acres in what is now Centerville Borough in Fayette County.
 Knight served in both houses of the state legislature and was a member of the United States Congress.
-He was also a surveyor in this section of the county and a civil engineer.
-Knight served as a Commissioner on the National Pike in the 1820’s – and laid out two towns: Beallsville and Scenery Hill.
+He was also a surveyor and civil engineer in this county section.
+Knight served as a Commissioner on the National Pike in the 1820s – and laid out two towns: Beallsville and Scenery Hill.
 Knightstown, Indiana, was named in his honor.

 He married in 1809 to Ann Heston of the Westland Quaker Church.
 His grandson, John Henry Knight, served as a member of the Centerville Borough Council in 1896.